-The Departments newly revised organizational structure increased from 397 posts to 473 posts, where a total of 76 new posts and approximately 25 existing vacant posts are at various stages of recruitment to ensure that the Department is fully capacitated by the 2nd quarter of the 2022/23 financial year and in line with the Cabinet Lekgotla resolutions.
+The Departments newly revised organizational structure increased from 397 posts to 473 posts, where a total of 76 new posts and approximately 25 existing vacant posts are at various recruitment processes to ensure that the Department is fully capacitated by the 2nd quarter of the 22/23 financial year.
 Approximately 75 contract employees are actively delivering critical services whilst permanent capacity is being sourced to ensure effective delivery of the Departments mandate.
-As always, with the implementation of a revised structure, the vacancy rate is extremely high until the newly created posts have been filled.
+As always, with the implementation of a revised structure, the vacancy rate is extremely high until newly created posts are filled.

-The strategy to contain the vacancy rate, however, is to create the new posts on Persal only at the stage when candidates need to be appointed, thereby mitigating the reflection of an extremely high vacancy rate.
+The strategy to contain the vacancy rate, however, is to create the new posts only at the stage when candidates need to be appointed, thereby mitigating the reflection of an extremely high vacancy rate.
+The current vacancy rate of 17.4 % is above the preferred vacancy rate of 10%, however, once current recruitment processes are finalized this will have reduced drastically.